Chrome Management (puppeteer)

 - ability to work in

-- can optionally use a proxy
+- it can optionally use proxies

 import { BaseParser, PuppeteerTypes } from 'a-parser-types';